agraef/agraef.github.io/README.md

-* **NEW!** The Purr Data [Github mirror][21] provides a one-stop shop for Jonathan Wilkes' new cross-platform variant of Pd-l2ork (a Pd version with a much improved GUI and lots of bundled plugins).
+* **NEW!** The Purr Data [Github mirror][21] provides a one-stop shop for Jonathan Wilkes' new cross-platform variant of Pd-l2ork (a Pd version with a much improved GUI and lots of bundled externals).

 * [rigkontrol](https://bitbucket.org/agraef/rigkontrol) is a Pd patch
   which translates control signals from Native Instrument's [Guitar Rig Kontrol](http://www.soundonsound.com/sos/sep04/articles/niguitar.htm#2)